 You may wonder why “how to write a job description” is such a big deal.
 The proper explanation of a role sets the tone.
 A well-structured job post speaks to readers who can fulfill your exact needs when you hire, outsource or offshore.

-I’ve found that clarity is everything.
+Clear descriptions of job duties, required skills, and reporting structure improve applicant quality and reduce irrelevant application.
 A vague ad leads to confusion.
 In my experience, a direct outline of duties and skills is more likely to attract serious candidates.

 The Importance of Clarity